 To effectively keep cattle in the pasture or grazing area where they belong without the use of a gate, a strong deterrent needs to be present and the cattle guard relies on two.
 The first line of defense is the creation of a visible barrier.
-The round top-rails create shadows and a perception of depth that cows pick up on as treacherous.
-In fact, there are studies that show when presented with highly contrasting lines painted horizontally across a roadway, some cattle will be spooked enough not to cross.
+The round top rails create shadows and a perception of depth that cows pick up on as treacherous.
+Some studies show when presented with highly contrasting lines painted horizontally across a roadway, some cattle will be spooked enough not to cross.
 The optical barrier created by the shadows of the rounded rails, when coupled with the actual physical depth of the vaulted area beneath it, creates a strong disincentive for further exploration and will usually turn a cow before they even consider stepping on it.

 The physical deterrent

 When coupled with the visual perception of danger, the physical barrier of a Texas Gate usually creates an overwhelming urge to retreat.
-The most common guards are made with round top-pipe so that when a large, flat-hoofed animals steps on it, it creates such an unstable balancing condition for the animal, they instinctively realize it is unsafe footing and realize it is an insurmountable obstruction.
+The most common guards are made with a round top pipe so that when a large, flat-hoofed animal steps on it, it creates such an unstable balancing condition for the animal, they instinctively realize it is unsafe footing and realize it is an insurmountable obstruction.
 They will turn away before putting any real weight on their first ‘test hoof’ and be strongly persuaded to never go near it again.

 The dangers and shortcomings of cattle guards